 Play the traditional cowbell pattern on the hi-hat or the side of the floor tom imitating the Shekere.
 For a Jazz feel, play the cowbell pattern on a ride cymbal.
 It is now quite common to hear 6/8 rhythmic styles interchanged with other Afro Cuban styles such as Mambo, Songo, etc. The patterns here are also notated in 3/4 meter since that is (unfortunately) how some arrangers notate 6/8 Bembe style.

 Bembe style originated from African religious gatherings

 Clave patterns in Afro-Cuban styles evolved from a 6/8 feel.
 See: Afro Cuban Clave Essentials.
-The most commonly used clave pattern in sub-Saharan Africa is the unique seven note pattern known as “Bembe”.
-The standard pattern can be expressed in both a compound meter triple-pulse (12/8 or 6/8) and a simple meter duple-pulse (4/4 or 2/2) structure.
+The most commonly used clave pattern in sub-Saharan Africa is a unique seven note pattern known as “Bembe”.
+The pattern can be expressed in both a compound meter triple-pulse (12/8 or 6/8) and a simple meter duple-pulse (4/4 or 2/2) structure.
 Many North American percussionists refer to the triple-pulse form as the 6/8 bell.

 Other Essential Latin Drum Set Beats: 1.
 Cha Cha 2.
 Bossa Nova 3.
 Mambo 4.
 Salsa Cascara 5.
 Salsa Campana 6.
 Samba 7.
 Songo 9.
 Conga and Mozambique 10.
 Beguine, Bomba, Bolero, Guaguanco, Merengue and Rumba 11.
 Calypso, Soca, Reggae and Ska